Somewhere over the horizon, blithe assurances fly

 How about aircraft launched from ships or airfields in the Persian Gulf?
 To reach Afghanistan, they must overfly Pakistan, and use of that gateway has been politically episodic.
 Some days, our aircraft have unfettered access.
 On others, Pakistan forces pilots to hold at the border for lengthy periods before they are either allowed enter — or told to return home.
 Now that Pakistan’s cozy relationship with the Taliban is more open, access from the Gulf will become more problematic.

 Satellites are not constrained with overflight restrictions.
-But though they can locate threats, strikes themselves must come from airbreathing assets or cruise missiles that have several other limitations.
+But though they can locate threats, strikes themselves must come from air-breathing assets or cruise missiles that have several other limitations.
 Rules of engagement will almost always force a target to be observed with an optical sensor before it can be attacked, and regional weather can make that problematic.
 The civilian casualties that resulted from the Aug.
 29 drone strike are a grim reminder of the dangers of launching targeted attacks without having eyes on the ground.

 And don’t forget the time that passes between the launch of a long-range weapon and when it hits something.
 Fighters, bombers and even Tomahawk cruise missiles all fly at roughly the same speeds.
 The closest Gulf-based assets require more than an hour to reach targets in central Afghanistan and almost two to reach targets in the North.
 And it takes much longer to get an MQ-9 to either area.
 Those transit times can impede timely, successful engagements against mobile targets.